VulcanJS/vulcan-docs/source/settings.md

 ### Server Settings

-These settings are defined on the `private` property, and kept on the server.
+These settings are defined at the root of the settings object, (or optionally on the `private` property), and kept on the server.

 #### Global Settings